-We have issued options to purchase our common stock and restricted shares.
+We have issued options to purchase our common stock and restricted stock.
 Stock-based compensation cost is measured at the grant date based on the fair value of the award and is recognized as expense over the requisite service/vesting period.
 Determining the appropriate fair value model and calculating the fair value of stock-based payment awards require the use of highly subjective assumptions, including the expected life of the stock-based payment awards and stock price volatility.

 We estimate the grant date fair value of stock options and the related compensation expense, using the Black-Scholes option valuation model.
 This option valuation model requires the input of subjective assumptions including: (1) expected life (estimated period of time outstanding) of the options granted, (2) volatility, (3) risk-free rate and (4) dividends.
-Because share-based compensation expense is based on awards ultimately expected to vest, it is reduced for estimated forfeitures.
-We have had minimal historical turnover since going public and therefore, estimate our forfeiture rate to be zero.
 In general, the assumptions used in calculating the fair value of stock-based payment awards represent management's best estimates, but the estimates involve inherent uncertainties and the application of management judgment.
 As a result, if factors change and we use different assumptions, our stock-based compensation expense could be materially different in the future.